South Africa and Botswana Horseback Safari

 Malaria: The Waterberg of South Africa is a malaria-free; the Tuli Block in Botswana is low risk, particularly in winter-time (May-August).
 Many people choose to take Malarone, but just as many choose not to!
 Consult your physician or a travel clinic for a medical recommendation.

-Weather: We’ll be in South Africa and Botswana at the tail end of the austral winter.
+Weather: We’ll be in South Africa and Botswana at the end of the austral summer.
 This means warmer days and cooler nights coupled with incredible sunsets and starry night skies.
-The weather will likely be dry and mild, though temperatures could rise as the season is beginning to change around the end of August to early September.
-Layers are encouraged.
+The weather will likely be dry and mild, though rain is not out of the question.
+Layers and waterproof gear encouraged.

 When to arrive: Because of the drastic difference in time between the States and southern Africa, it is advisable to arrive a few days early to acclimate to both the change in time and season.The safari begins on a Tuesday so that guests have time to arrive over the weekend and acclimate.